Pratima (Jainism)

 In Jainism, Pratima (प्रतिमा) is a step or a stage marking the spiritual rise of a lay person (shravak).
 There are eleven such steps called pratima.
 After passing the eleven steps, one is no longer a sravaka, but a muni (monk).

 Rules prescribed for laymen are divided into twelve vrata (vows) and eleven pratimas (steps) and are described in several codes of conduct (shravakacharas).

-The pratimas are mentioned in several ancient texts like Ratnakaranda Shravakachara (2nd century A.D.).
+The pratimas are mentioned in several ancient texts like Uvasagadasao, Samavayanga Sutra, Jayadhavala, Ratnakaranda Shravakachara (2nd century A.D.).